roto-ronttonen/easy-task-queue/README.md

 Don't know about other systems, but go builds an executable so start how you would start an executable

+Also has a dockerfile you can build

+Also has a docker image published at `rotoronttonen/easy-task-queue` you can pull

 # Enviroment

 PORT defaults to 1993